22Neves/devsite-docs/guides/nuvemshop/integration.en.md

 If access to Mercado Pago is revoked, your store will stop processing payments through the integrated methods on the platform.
 To reactivate payment processing, follow the steps below:

 1. Go to the **integrations** section of your store in Nuvemshop and follow the Mercado Pago installation flow to authorize access again.
-For more details, check the documentation [Integration Setup.] (/developers/pt/docs/nuvemshop/integration#bookmark_configuração_da_integração)
+For more details, check the documentation [Integration setup] (/developers/pt/docs/nuvemshop/integration#bookmark_integration_configuration).

 2. After completing the integration, review the configured payment options.
 Check payment methods, installments, and preferences to ensure they meet your store's needs.